MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-how-to-create-a-new-company.md

 1. Create a new company.
 For more information, see [Creating New Companies in [!INCLUDE[d365fin](includes/d365fin_md.md)]](about-new-company.md).
 2. From the RapidStart Services Implementer Role Centre, you can now import the configuration package that you exported from the CRONUS International Ltd. company.

 After you create a new company, some tables are automatically filled in, even if no company template is applied.
-For example, you can review the standard codes for posting and batch transactions in the **Source Code** window.
+For example, you can review the standard codes for posting and batch transactions on the **Source Code** page.
 If you provide a local version of [!INCLUDE[d365fin](includes/d365fin_md.md)], you should review this table and consider any local language issues.

 ## <a name="about-data-tables"></a>About Data Tables
 [!INCLUDE[d365fin](includes/d365fin_md.md)], data tables come in two basic types: Master and Setup.
 When you are setting up a company configuration, you can use these types to focus your configuration strategy.